Oasis raises heat on Britain's Premier Foods over 'weak' brands

 A Premier spokesman said that the board remained unanimous that Darby was the best person to implement its agreed strategy, which he said “is clearly working”.

-The spokesman said he believed Nissin (9066.T), Premier Food’s biggest shareholder, backed Darby for re-election but noted it was a question for them.
+The spokesman said he believed Nissin, Premier Food’s biggest shareholder, backed Darby for re-election but noted it was a question for them.
 The Japanese noodle maker has declined to comment in the past and was not immediately available outside of Japanese business hours.

 Oasis holds a 9.3 percent stake in Premier Foods, which has been reeling under debt which it managed to cut by more than 5 percent to 496 million pounds this year.